TrellixVulnTeam/swahilipython_SCMU/Doc/library/ssl.rst

 .. exception:: SSLWantReadError

-   A subclass of :exc:`SSLError` raised by a :ref:`non-blocking SSL socket
+   A subkundi of :exc:`SSLError` raised by a :ref:`non-blocking SSL socket
    <ssl-nonblocking>` when trying to read or write data, but more data needs
    to be received on the underlying TCP transport before the request can be fulfilled.